yurii-clusterform/paymaster-service/docs/ADMIN-README.md

 This repository contains a UUPS (Universal Upgradeable Proxy Standard) implementation of the SignatureVerifyingPaymasterV07 contract for ERC-4337 account abstraction.

-Common management tasks are handled by the admin scripts, defined as hardhat tasks.
+Common management tasks are handled by the admin scripts, defined as hardhat tasks and Foundry scripts.

 ## Overview